Museum and Art Gallery of the Northern Territory

 The Museum and Art Gallery of the Northern Territory (MAGNT) is the main museum in the Northern Territory.
-The museum is located in the inner Darwin suburb of Fannie Bay.
+The headquarters of the museum is located in the inner Darwin suburb of The Gardens.
 The MAGNT is governed by the Board of the Museum and Art Gallery of the Northern Territory and is supported by the Museums and Art Galleries of the Northern Territory Foundation.
 Each year the MAGNT presents both internally developed exhibitions and travelling exhibitions from around Australia.
 It is also the home of the annual Telstra National Aboriginal and Torres Strait Islander Art Award, Australia's longest-running set of awards for Indigenous Australian artists.

 History

 In 1964 a bill was introduced into the Northern Territory Legislative Council to start a museum in Darwin by making the Museums and Art Galleries Board of the Northern Territory.
 The first director, Colin Jack-Hinton, was appointed in 1970.
 The Old Town Hall in Smith Street in Darwin's CBD was chosen as the Museum's first location.
 The museum contained Southeast Asian and Pacific culture, maritime history, natural sciences, Indigenous Australian culture and contemporary art.
 Before Cyclone Tracy in 1974 the Old Town Hall was almost complete from renovations.
 The cyclone caused major structural damage to the building and a portion of the art collections were damaged.
 The salvaged collections were put in rented space scattered around Darwin.

 On 1 July 2014, the MAGNT became an independent statutory body.